cu-library/ezproxy-config-lint/README.md

 NeverProxy cdnjs.cloudflare.com
 $ wget --quiet https://github.com/cu-library/ezproxy-config-lint/releases/latest/download/ezproxy-config-lint_Linux_x86_64.tar.gz
 $ tar xzvf ezproxy-config-lint_Linux_x86_64.tar.gz
+$ cd ezproxy-config-lint_Linux_x86_64
 $ ./ezproxy-config-lint -help
 ezproxy-config-lint: Lint config files for EZproxy -annotate
-        Print all lines, not just lines that create warnings -verbose
+        Print all lines, not just lines that create warnings.
+  -follow-include-file
+        Also process files referenced by IncludeFile directives. (default true) -include-file-directory string
+        The directory from which the IncludeFile paths will be resolved.
+By default, this is the current working directory.
+  -verbose
-        Print internal state before each line is processed -whitespace
+        Print internal state before each line is processed.
+  -whitespace
-        Report on trailing space or tab characters
+        Report on trailing space or tab characters.
-$ ./ezproxy-config-lint config.txt
+$ ./ezproxy-config-lint ../config.txt
 4: URL https://www.ebmedicine.net !!!
 URL directive is out of order !!!
 Stanza "EB Medicine (updated 20190614)" has "Option DomainCookieOnly" or "Option CookiePassthrough" but doesn't have a corresponding "Option Cookie" line at the end of the stanza
 $ ./ezproxy-config-lint -annotate config.txt